 The next step is to match a solution with the problem.
 Sometimes it’s just a matter of cleaning the ventilation or replacing rusted air ducts and old fans.
 There have also been instances where people have accidentally turned off the ventilation.

 With ventilation, there’s an opportunity to claim a rebate under the NSW Energy Saving Scheme (ESS).
 And the savings can be quite substantial!

 Case Study: Ventilation in 40-year-old apartment block in Sydney’s Inner West

 Recently, Trackie Industries was called out to inspect and provide recommendations for a 40-year-old apartment block that had been experiencing mould and ventilation issues.
 Another company had previously installed larger fans in an attempt to overcome the issues, however, this only caused high-velocity whistling issues within the apartments and fan noise outside.

 Through our investigations, we found that over the years the grilles inside had become blocked with lint and dust.
 Some grilles had been removed or changed with renovations and the fans were well beyond the end of life with fan blades rusted away etc.

 So we recommended recording all the grilles, ductwork, and fans onsite and then use that information to design the requirements for a better ventilation system.

-Following our recordings of each grille location, size, current air flow and design airflow required, we designed a mechanical ventilation system that would deliver the correct airflow levels using energy efficient Electronically Commutated (EC) fans.
+We recorded each grille location, size, current air flow and design airflow required.
+Then we designed a mechanical ventilation system that would deliver the correct airflow levels, using energy efficient Electronically Commutated (EC) fans.
 EC fans have variable speeds that can be adjusted as required.

 After receiving the approval to proceed, we replaced all 12 fans with EC fans and cleaned every grille and balancing damper.
 We then set out to balance the system and set the fan speeds appropriately.